2100 PR.02 External Sales Approval Process

-M. Office of Sponsored Projects and Office of General Counsel (multiple-sale standard forms only)
+O. Office of Sponsored Projects and Office of General Counsel (multiple-sale standard forms only)

 Requestors seeking approval to make many sales to many customers must continue to the next step.

-N. Requestor and ESA Process Owner (standard forms only)
+Q. Requestor (standard forms only)

 To confirm ongoing qualification to sell externally, the Requestor obtains and completes Form 2100 FR.03 External Sales Annual Reapproval Form.

-Once a Requestor receives approval for external sales, and prior to executing any contract to sell to a specific external customer the Requestor must confirm that none of the changes listed in Form 2100 FR.04 External Sales Compliance Checklist have occurred since the Requestor’s original approval or reapproval.
+Once a Requestor receives approval for external sales, and prior to executing any contract to sell to a specific external customer, the Requestor must confirm that none of the changes listed in Form 2100 FR.04 External Sales Compliance Checklist have occurred since the Requestor’s original approval or reapproval.
 While it is not required that this form be completed and submitted, it serves as a good checklist for the Requestor.
-If the Requestor cannot confirm any of the listed statements, the Requestor must notify the ESA Process Owner prior to executing the contract.
+If the Requestor cannot confirm any of the listed statements, the Requestor must notify the ESAP Owner prior to executing the contract.